cksoftwaretech/wangfuk/EVIDENCE.md

 "These were likely administrative errors or confusion by family members filling out forms for deceased relatives without updating the title.
 The Chairman declared them invalid to ensure a fair election, proving his commitment to integrity.
 This is an isolated incident specific to Neptune Terrace and cannot be extrapolated to other estates like Wang Fuk."

 **The Logical Trap:**
-1.  **Error vs. Fraud:** An "error" is one or two forms. **800 suspected forgeries** (Evidence A) and a turnout of 114% is a systematic criminal operation.
+1.  **Error vs. Fraud:** An "error" is one or two forms. **800 suspected forgeries** and a turnout of 114% is a systematic criminal operation.
 Relatives don't accidentally sign the name of a person dead for 29 years; forgery requires intent.
 2.  **The "Invalidation" Ruse:** The Chairman only invalidated the proxies *after* residents physically prevented him from taking the boxes into a private room.
 This wasn't integrity; it was **evidence destruction**.
 3.  **The Wang Fuk Parallel:** The pattern is identical: High-pressure upsell, expensive fee, and a sudden influx of proxies.
 At Wang Fuk, the "Mystery Mouse" successfully dumped bulk votes in one go.
 Neptune Terrace proves that these votes are chemically toxic—likely forged from a similar "Zombie List."